Types of Network Switches

 It is a category based on data transfer size.
 For data above 100mbps, you will need a Giga switch.
 If you use a normal desktop switch, then the data communication will lag and there are high chances of data getting skipped frequently.
 You can use this switch for data transfer of up to 1000 mbps.
 Suppose there are two data networks having data of 128 mbps each.
 Then, using this switch by connecting both these networks to it, you can transmit and receive data easily.

 A standard cat6 cable can be extended up to a maximum distance of 100m.
-Beyond that, optical fibre protocol is used to boost up communication distance.
-So, there are network switches which additionally come with fibre optics ports (SFP – small form factor pluggable) for connecting to fibre optics cables.
+Beyond that, optical fiber protocol is used to boost up communication distance.
+So, there are network switches which additionally come with fiber optics ports (SFP – small form factor pluggable) for connecting to fiber optics cables.

 7. Layer 3 switches: